How many of you like brussels sprouts?

 - Lemon juice or zest offers a lovely way to brighten up these vegetables, stirred in after cooking.

-Which flavor combo will you choose?
+Which flavor-boosting combo for your steamed veggie will you choose?

 How to Cook Brussels Sprouts in the Electric Pressure Cooker